PE and Sport Premium Grant

 - Schools with 16 or fewer eligible pupils receive £1000 per pupil.

 - Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.

 St Andrew’s has received the following:

 - 2017-18 academic year: £9,080

-At St. Andrew’s we have developed an action plan in order to make full use of this funding and continue to improve PE provision and raise achievement for all pupils in sport.
-This action plan was set out in line with whole-school PE targets, needs identified in staff questionnaires and pupil questionnaires.
+In order to make full use of this funding and continue to improve PE provision and raise achievement for all pupils in sport the below was set out in line with whole-school PE targets, needs identified in staff questionnaires and pupil questionnaires:

 The impact of this funding will be measured through:

 - pupil perception questionnaires measuring the interest of children in different areas of the PE curriculum

 - staff perception questionnaires on subject knowledge confidence and feedback on the quality of support offered by specialist support

 - the increase in the number of children engaging in inter- and intra-school sporting activities